MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-elasticsearch-to-azure-data-explorer.md

 To migrate your Elasticsearch data to Azure Data Explorer, you need:

-* A Microsoft account or an Azure Active Directory (Azure AD) user identity.
+* A Microsoft account or a Microsoft Entra user identity.
 An Azure subscription isn't required.
 * An Azure Data Explorer cluster and database.
 You can [create a free cluster](start-for-free-web-ui.md) or [create a full cluster](create-cluster-database-portal.md).
 To decide which is best for you, check the [feature comparison](start-for-free.md#feature-comparison).
 * An app ID and delegated permissions to access your Azure Data Explorer cluster.
-For more information, see [Create an Azure AD app](provision-azure-ad-app.md).
+For more information, see [Create a Microsoft Entra app](provision-azure-ad-app.md).
 You need app ID, secret, and tenant ID to configure the Logstash pipeline.
 * Logstash version 6+ [Installation instructions](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html).

 ## Pre-migration